corda/corda/docs/source/flow-state-machines.rst

 tracking (discussed more below) and then running the object's ``call`` method.
 Because the sub-flow might suspend, we must mark the method that invokes it as suspendable.

-Within FinalityFlow, we use a further sub-flow called ``ResolveTransactionsFlow``.
+Within FinalityFlow, we use a further sub-flow called ``ReceiveTransactionFlow``.
 This is responsible for downloading and checking all the dependencies of a transaction, which in Corda are always retrievable from the party that sent you a transaction that uses them.
 This flow returns a list of ``LedgerTransaction`` objects.